 A letter to the servicer of your mortgage.

 You want full disclosure of what charges, fees, expenses and other “stuff” they want to collect from you when your sale closes.

 For all you know, they’ve stuffed your loan full of fees, not authorized by law or agreement, that pad their bottom line, and suck money out of your pocket.

 Or, they’ve misapplied your payments or failed to note a mortgage modification.

 So, your first step in selling your home is to get a handle on the loan payoff, while there’s still time to strip the mistakes and the junk fees from the payoff demand.

 Why tackle your loan first?

-Start with your loan because while federal law requires them to make full disclosure if you ask, they get 30 business days to do so.
+Is it really necessary to explore your existing loan before you list your home for sale.
+Yup.
+You start with the existing lender because getting informatoin takes time.
+Federal law requires them to make full disclosure if you ask, but they get 30 business days to do so.